In

 UV index

-In September, the average daily maximum UV index in Cozumel is 11.
-A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from exposure to the Sun's UV rays for the average person.
+In September, the average daily maximum UV index is 11.
+A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from exposure to the Sun's UV radiation for the ordinary person.